 - Home Price: $207,300 median purchase price; $742 median monthly rent

-- Crime Rate: Safer than 5% of Missouri cities
+- Crime Rate: Safer than 7% of St. Louis neighborhoods

 If it’s the St. Louis nightlife you crave, Soulard might be the perfect neighborhood for you!
 Pubs and bars are peppered throughout the diverse neighborhood, which showcases its festive personality in the annual Soulard Mardi Gras celebration, one of the largest Mardi Gras events in the U.S. Parties aren’t all you’ll find in Soulard, however.
 Located just south of Downtown, Soulard has quick access to lots of St. Louis jobs and offers various housing styles.
 You’ll find brick rowhouses, Victorians, and alley houses at varying price points, as well as apartments and lofts for rent.
 In addition, Soulard is right off I-55, so you can get anywhere in the city pretty quickly.
 There’s so much to experience here that most residents don’t find many reasons to leave!